-2.3.6 KGS AUDIT GUIDANCE
+264 4.3.6 KGS AUDIT GUIDANCE

 PSK management services are delivered by KGSs that operate in accordance with an approved KMP.
 The KMP defines the technical and procedural requirements for performing life-cycle management of PSKs.

-KGSs that deliver PSK management services for CSfC solutions are to comply with any audit and assessment requirements defined by the CSfC customer's operational security doctrine.
-The audits and assessments are to be performed by personnel who are knowledgeable in the KGSs' operations, as well as the KGSs' KMP requirements and processes, respectively.
+267 KGSs that deliver PSK management services for CSfC solutions are to comply with any audit and assessments are to be performed by personnel who are knowledgeable in the KGSs' operations, as well